YousufAzadSami/docker-postgres-python/README.md

 # What is this project?
-This project demonstrates how data from a Postgres container can be accessed+CRUD operations can be run from another container using python.
+This project demonstrates how data from a Postgres container can be accessed(e.g. CRUD operations can be run) from another container using python.
 This was done as an interview task.
 This is meant to be a barebone minimal project, i.e. the codes here are kept simple and are for experimental purpose.
 In no shape or form, they are production-ready code.

 Container 1: Postgres container (preloaded with data using .sql files)
 Container 2: Python container (accesses data from the first container)